rackerlabs/rackspace-how-to/content/general/rackspace-billing-faq.md

     Rate* varies based on the service level that you choose for your cloud account.

-The Service Level Rate *minimums* are based on the service level that choose for your cloud account.
+The Service Level Rate *minimums* are based on the service level that you choose for your cloud account.
 The minimums represent the minimum monthly charge for the service.
-If the cost of the resources that you use in a month exceed the minimum, the Service Level Rate minimum does not apply.
+If the cost of the resources that you use in a month exceeds the minimum, the Service Level Rate minimum does not apply.
 If your costs for a month are less than the minimum, the difference between your usage costs and the Service Level Rate minimum are added to your bill.